swaptacular/swpt_accounts/protocol.rst

   be processed right after *transfer #1*, and only then, *transfer #2* be received.
-In this case, the correct order of transfers in the ledger must be preserved, and therefore, *transfer #3* MUST NOT be added to the ledger before *transfer #2* has been added as well.
+In this case, the correct order of transfers in the ledger must be preserved, and therefore, *transfer #3* MUST NOT be added to the ledger before *transfer #2* has been processed as well.

 .. [#transfer-chain] Note that `AccountTransfer`_ messages form a singly linked list.
 That is: the ``previous_transfer_number`` field